Goldorion/Spigot-Generator-MCreator/README.md

 Install like any other plugin: Launch MCreator -> Open preferences -> Manage plugins -> Load Plugin -> Find your downloaded zip file -> **Restart MCreator**.

 ## Important Information
-- **The plugin requires [ClothCommons](https://github.com/ClothCreators/ClothCommons) to be able to work properly.**

 - To use the latest version of the plugin, you need to have the latest version of MCreator, **including snapshots**.

 - Always back up your workspace before updating to a newer version of the plugin.

-- Plugins may also require [Spigot](https://getbukkit.org/download/spigot) to function properly.
+- Plugins also require [Spigot](https://getbukkit.org/download/spigot) to function properly.

 ## Credits/License